fosscellcet/Competitive-Coding-Repository/CONTRIBUTING.md

 3. Help your reader by using descriptive names that can help you to remove redundant comments.
     - Avoid single letter variable names, unless they live for only a few lines.
     - Avoid acronyms.
+3. Avoid taking user inputs.
+Hardcode a value instead.
+This is to avoid confusion while running the program.
 4. Most importantly, make sure your code works, and do provide an example the shows its working.